okuna/aerocenter.site/README.md

 # aerocenter.site

-This is a project I built back in 2018 while attending the Federal Aviation Administration's ATC Academy.
-It turns out that I enjoy programming a bit more than doing ATC work.
-The quality of the code is a bit rough as this was my first project built in JavaScript.
-At time of writing (10/2020), AeroCenter Site receives around 200 unique users per month.
+Aerocenter Site is a project I built back in 2018 while attending the Federal Aviation Administration's ATC Academy.
+The quality of the code is a bit rough as it was the first time I'd built anything in JavaScript.
+In 2021, AeroCenter Site received around 200 unique users per month, probably making it the most popular online training tool for ATC Academy attendees.

 # Map

 ![Map Screenshot](/images/map.png)

-The interactive map is the first app that was built.
-In order to pass the Academy, students have to memorize all of the numbers on the map and then draw it from memory.
-Since there are so many numbers to memorize (over a hundred, I think), I wanted an easier way of studying rather than using a whiteboard or piece of paper.
-The itself is an SVG that I drew in the open source app InkScape.
-The main challenge was finding a way to easily keep track of over a hundred input fields with a position, value, and rotation.
-Most of the inputs are directly attached to SVG elements, which takes care of position and rotation.
-The input's value was encoded into the id of the SVG element.
+The interactive map was the first Aerocenter Site app that I built.
+The Academy requires students to memorize nearly everything on the map and redraw it from memory.
+The map contains well over a hundred different attributes that must be memorized, and my goal was to develop a tool easier to use than a whiteboard or stacks of paper that my peers were using.

+The map itself is an SVG that I drew in the open source app InkScape.
+The main challenge was finding a way to easily keep track of over a hundred `<input>` fields with a position, value, and rotation.
+My solution was to dynamically generate `<input>` tags that inherit position and rotation values from rectangles drawn on the map in InkScape.
+This solved the issue of having to manually place all of the `<input>` tags.

+The map supports autocorrect, which immediately highlights incorrect answers with red text and a yellow highlight.
+If a wrong answer is corrected, the red text is removed, but the highlight remains, which should help the user remember which inputs were forgotten.

 # Clock

 ![Clock Screenshot](/images/clock.png)

-A large part of training involves rehearsing ATC scenarios against a clock.
+A large part of training involved rehearsing ATC scenarios against a clock.
 In order to practice, some students would resort to resetting their phone's system time to align with the scenario clock.
-This was messy and problematic, especially when trying to pause the scenario.
-I developed this clock app to help in this situation.
-The goal was to make the clock very easy to set, reset, and pause.
+This was messy and problematic, especially when attempting to pause a scenario.
+I developed this clock app with the goals of making it easy to set and pause.

+The table of text below the clock is represents METAR weather data for airports within the Aerocenter airspace.
+The altimeter values randomly update each time the clock's hour changes.

 # Grid